sierrajulietromeo/boolean_half_full/README.md

 4. Learners understand what a logic gate is.
 (AND OR NOT XOR)
 5. Learners can recognise and draw Truth tables for these logic gates.
 6. Learners understand the difference between a logical operator and a relational operator.

+### Binary Bingo
+- Online or print.
+Link to edit:  mfbc.us/e/kvtv3a